mcand/TableViewMacExample/README.md

 NSTableView Mac Example

+This is a simple OS X application that shows how to open a document and how to present informations on a NSTableView.

 This program read a file with an extension .tri (for a triangle) or a .sqa(for a rectangle) and then prints informations about the geometric forms within the file.

 An example of a .tri triangle would be: